Ecwid/ecwid-api-docs/includes/_api_reference.md

 ### UTF-8
 Ecwid API works with UTF-8 encoded data.
 Please make sure everything you send over in API calls also uses UTF-8.

-### JSON
+### Content Type
-All data received from API and submitted to API is JSON.
+All data received from API and submitted to API is JSON, so the content type should be: `application/json;charset=utf-8`

 ### UTC
 Date/time values returned by Ecwid API are in UTC.